yogeshkumar98103/DBMS/README.md

 ### Features
 This supports following commands as of now:-
 1. Insert
+2. Index
-2. Delete
+3. Delete
-3. Select
+4. Select
-4. Update
+5. Update
-5. Delete
+6. Delete

 Following Features will be added in future
 1. Join